vantage-sh/docs.vantage.sh/docs/tagging.md

 ##### Step 2: Create a Virtual Tag for Business Unit Costs

-Next, you define a Virtual Tag for **Business Units**:
+Next, you define a virtual tag for **Business Units**:

 - Each value represents a specific business unit (e.g., Core Production, Core Development).
-- Each filter uses the preexisting **Applications** Virtual Tag you just created to associate specific apps with the corresponding business unit.
-Notice that Virtual Tags are denoted by a pink Vantage tag icon to differentiate them from provider tags (gray icon).
+- Each filter uses the preexisting **Applications** virtual tag you just created to associate specific apps with the corresponding business unit.
+Notice that virtual tags are denoted by a pink Vantage tag icon to differentiate them from provider tags (gray icon).

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="An example of a business unit tagged associated with an existing application tag" width="80%" src="/img/tags-tot-example-apps.png" />